 Kae Tempest is a British writer, rapper, poet and playwright.
 Formerly known as Kate, Tempest has been performing consistently since the age of 16.
-She began rapping in battles and has continued developing her skills as a writer and a performer ever since.
-Performing with her band Sound of Rum, Tempest performed extensively in the UK and also in Latvia, Stockholm, Paris, Berlin and New York.
-She has written poems for Barnado's, Channel 4, Amnesty International and Turner Prize-winning artist Chris Offili amongst others.
+They began rapping in battles and have continued developing their skills as a writer and a performer ever since.
+Performing with their band Sound of Rum, Tempest performed extensively in the UK and also in Latvia, Stockholm, Paris, Berlin and New York.
+They have written poems for Barnado's, Channel 4, Amnesty International and Turner Prize-winning artist Chris Offili amongst others.

 Tempest is a three-time poetry slam winner at the prestigious Nu-Yorican Poetry Cafe in New York and teaches a spoken word writing and performance workshop at Yale University.
 In 2012, Tempest's first play Wasted toured the UK, following the disbanding of Sound of Rum.
-In 2012, she launched the theatrical spoken word piece Brand New Ancients at the Battersea Arts Centre (2012), which won her the Herald Angel and the Ted Hughes Prize.
-In 2013, Tempest released her first poetry book Everything Speaks in its Own Way.
+In 2012, they launched the theatrical spoken word piece Brand New Ancients at the Battersea Arts Centre (2012), which won them the Herald Angel and the Ted Hughes Prize.
+In 2013, Tempest released their first poetry book Everything Speaks in its Own Way.

-In 2014, she released the album Everybody Down, which was nominated for the 2014 Mercury Prize.
-In April 2016, her debut novel The Bricks That Built The Houses was a Sunday Times bestseller.
-Later that year she released the album Let Them Eat Chaos, which was also nominated for the Mercury Prize, this time in 2017.
-She was nominated for Best British Female Solo Performer at the 2018 Brit Awards.
+In 2014, they released the album Everybody Down, which was nominated for the 2014 Mercury Prize.
+In April 2016, their debut novel The Bricks That Built The Houses was a Sunday Times bestseller.
+Later that year they released the album Let Them Eat Chaos, which was also nominated for the Mercury Prize, this time in 2017.
+They were nominated for Best British Female Solo Performer at the 2018 Brit Awards.